 |Mineral Hills Winery|

-SEE HOME PAGE FOR HOURS OF OPERATION AND CLOSED DATES
+SEE HOME PAGE FOR HOURS OF OPERATION AND CLOSED DATES.
+WE ARE CLOSED FOR THE SEASON.
+WE WILL REOPEN APRIL 2015.

 *****We do ship our wines within the State of Massachusetts.
 Please contact us via our "contact us" page to arrange shipping to a MA. address.
 Someone 21 yrs old or older will have to sign for the wine when it arrives.
 At this point we have not pursued licenses which will allow us to ship to other states.